Discover the dramatic canyons and history of Ein Avdat National Park and surrounding ancient sites near Sde Boker.

 Discover Sde Boker's surprising desert agriculture and indulge in unique wine tasting experiences amidst the Negev landscape.

-Explore the rugged beauty and ancient landscapes of Israel's Negev Desert with guided nature and hiking tours departing from Sde Boker.
+Explore the Negev Desert with immersive full-day tours from Sde Boker.